prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Index.rst

 Configuration
 -------------

 All Flexform values can also be configured using the TypoScript.
+Flexform values have higher priority.
-Flexform values has higher prior.Layout can be configured by Template and CSS.
-There isn't declared a '\_CSS\_DEFAULT\_STYLE' for this plugin.
+Layout can be configured by Template and CSS.
+There is no declared '_CSS_DEFAULT_STYLE' for this plugin.

 .. toctree::